Ashwin9084/RBI_Governer_Vader_Sentiment_Analyser/README.md

 ![Sentiment Analysis Results](./src/1.png)

-As you can see, the majority of the speeches have a neutral sentiment, while a few have a positive or negative sentiment.
+As you can see, the majority of the speeches have a positive sentiment, while a few have a neutral or negative sentiment.

 ## Conclusion

 In conclusion, this project demonstrates the use of NLP techniques for sentiment analysis on speeches delivered by the RBI Governor.
-The results show that the sentiment of the speeches is mostly neutral.
+The results show that the sentiment of the speeches is mostly positive, which is not imperative of the real situation.
+This shows the effect of signal jamming by the governor,as in the they represent the bad news in also a positive way.
 However, further analysis can be done to identify the reasons for positive or negative sentiments in the speeches.

 ## Getting Started